liangosc/gh-pages_instruction/README.md

-# How to view your html output using gh-pages branch in your github
+# How to view your html output using gh-pages branch in your GitHub

-I am sure there are many ways to do it, but this is how I did it.
+## Reason
+1, When you click a html file you uploaded to your repo, you'll see only html code, unlike ipynb or Rmd files.

+2, Be able to host your own website on github.io, for your projects, or even yourself.

+3, ['Free']*3, or rep('Free', 3)

 ## Preparation
 1, make a repo if you haven't;